KevinRuvunangiza/KevinRuvunangiza/README.md

 # Hi, I'm Kevin 👋

-I'm a software engineer passionate about building user-friendly web and mobile experiences.
+I'm a software engineer passionate about building user friendly web and mobile experiences.
 My main focus is **front-end development** with **React.js**, but I also work with **React Native** for mobile apps.

 I enjoy creating interactive, performant, and visually appealing interfaces, and I love exploring the latest in web technologies.
 My go-to stack is **MERN**, but I’m constantly learning and experimenting to improve my craft.